heispv/biotope/docs/api-docs/add.md

   1. Run 'biotope status' to see staged files
   2. Run 'biotope annotate interactive --staged' to create metadata
   3. Run 'biotope commit -m "message"' to save changes

+💡 For incomplete annotations:
+  1. Run 'biotope status' to see which files need annotation
+  2. Run 'biotope annotate interactive --incomplete' to complete them
 ```

 ## Metadata Structure